Morr0/Atheer/ROADMAP.md

     - remove images and automatically removed from S3
     - no need to type Markdown but still can
     - ability to add audio to play
-#### Article pipeline after an article is updated which allows for:
-    - making table of contents and attaching it to the beginning
-    - narrating an article where 70% or more is text
-    - ability to play narrated article